 Willingness to take risk and value absurdity – this is really two in one, as risk-taking is one thing and valuing absurd ideas for what they are is another.
 Both are essential though, risk-taking for its strategic and cultural implications, and absurdity for its potential to take the organization in unexpected and (occasionally) highly valuable new directions.
 And, contrary to common belief, absurd ideas can be pursued with little initial investment.

-A well-defined, yet flexible, implementation process – far too many high-potential, breakthrough ideas suffer because they are force-fit into the same pipeline as the incremental.
+A well-defined, yet flexible, implementation process – far too many high-potential, breakthrough ideas suffer because they are force-fit into the same pipeline and business model as the incremental.
 These big ideas require nurturing – a flexible process that can help these ideas evolve into something that fills a new space, and often it won’t look like it did coming in, which is a tough thing to be ok with at the front end, but at the back end, you’ll be so happy you were when you see it thrive.

 What’s your reaction to these success factors?
 What do you think are the critical success factors for breakthrough innovation?
 Would love to hear your perspectives!